God's Eye (professional wrestling): Syuri's leadership (2022–present)

 At Stardom New Blood 7 on January 20, 2023, Ami Sourei and Nanami defeated Momo Kohgo and Momoka Hanazono, and Tomoka Inaba and Mirai defeated Saya Iida and Hanan in the quarterfinals of the inaugural New Blood Tag Team Championship tournament.
 At Stardom Supreme Fight 2023 on February 4, 2023, Syuri, Konami and Ami Sourei defeated Utami Hayashishita, AZM and Lady C, and Mirai unsuccessfully fought Chihiro Hashimoto.
 At Sunshine 2023 on June 25, Oedo Tai was defeated by Queen's Quest in a six-on-six steel cage match in which the losing unit was forced to lose a member.
 Saki Kashima was the last member eliminated from Oedo Tai and was attacked by the other members of Oedo Tai and forced to withdraw from the unit.
 At Mid Summer Champions 2023 on July 2, Kashima successfully defended the High Speed Championship against Fukigen Death.
 After the match, Oedo Tai attacked Kashima again, but Syuri and Sourei rescued her and offered a spot in God's Eye, which Kashima accepted.
 On December 3, Scandinavian Hurricane joined the stable.
 At New Years Stars 2024 on January 3, 2024, Abarenbo GE participated in the 2024 Triangle Derby, in which they defeated Baribari Bombers in the finals to win the tournament and the Artist of Stardom Championship.

 New Japan Pro Wrestling (2022-present)

 Various members of the stable began participating in events promoted by New Japan Pro Wrestling.
 At Historic X-Over on November 20, 2022, Ami Sourei and Mirai participated in the Stardom Rambo which was won by the latter, and Syuri teamed up with Tom Lawlor in a losing effort against Giulia and Zack Sabre Jr. as a result of a mixed tag team match.

+At Wrestle Kingdom 20 on January 4, 2026, Syuri defeated Saya Kamitani in a Winner Takes All match to win the Strong Women's Championship while also retaining the IWGP Women's Championship.